Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Kyoto Probe-1 or KP-1 distinguishes between undifferentiated iPS/ES cells and differentiated cells, so may be used for monitoring pluripotency during hESC or iPSC maintenance.
-Kyoto Probe 1 distinguishes between SSEA-4-positive hESCs and human early hematopoietic cells expressing CD45, CD235, CD41a, or CD43 in flow cytometry experiments, making it a valuable tool for studying early hematopoiesis.
+Kyoto Probe-1 distinguishes between undifferentiated iPS/ES cells and differentiated cells, so may be used for monitoring pluripotency during hESC or iPSC maintenance.
+Selectivity of labeling is due to ATP-binding cassette transporters ABCB1 and ABCG2 - these mediate efflux of Kyoto Probe-1 and are expressed in differentiated cells, but are repressed in hiPSC and hESC.
+Kyoto Probe-1 distinguishes between SSEA-4-positive hESCs and human early hematopoietic cells expressing CD45, CD235, CD41a, or CD43 in flow cytometry experiments, making it a valuable tool for studying early hematopoiesis.
 The product also distinguishes between hiPSCs and hiPSC-derived cardiomyocytes.
-Note that Kyoto Probe 1 does not differentiate between hiPSCs and differentiated human neuronal stem cells.
+Note that Kyoto Probe-1 does not differentiate between hiPSCs and differentiated human neuronal stem cells.

 Excitation maximum = 515 nm; emission maximum = 529 nm; Quantum yield = 0.45

 Sold under license from New York University